 I was living in: Australia

-My motivation for taking the copywriting course
+My motivations for taking each copywriting course

 The Blackford Centre Diploma